What to expect

 GAH!
 WHAT TO WEAR?

 Pastels can also work well in summer or spring, such as white, pale pink and pale blue and/or navy.
 A very neutral palette of white, mixed with other colors, can also look lovely.
 More creative color combinations can also work.
 Feel free to explore a color palette that works for you and your family.
-The aim is simply for the colors to look balanced and pleasing to the eye.
+The aim is simply for the colors to look balanced across everybody

 Wardrobe changes can be as swift as swapping a coat, hat or shawl in an outdoor location.
-Or including a beautiful blanket to sit on.
+Or including a blanket to sit on.

 ...BUT I LOVE BRIGHT COLOURS?

 Bright colors can be wonderful too!
 If you love a pop of bright color, just make sure everyone is carrying a pop of the same color.
 For instance, if you love red, perhaps other family members can wear red socks, tights, shirt or jumper.
 Just a pop of red somewhere...

 WHAT ABOUT PROPS?

 Blankets, particularly for an outdoor photoshoot, can be very helpful and comfortable to sit and relax on.
 Throws and blankets, textured, plain or patterned, can look attractive for an indoor photoshoot, draped across a sofa as an interesting backdrop.
 You can also play around with colored cushions and other fabrics.
 In an outdoor location, trees and flowers form natural props.
 If your child has a favorite toy, teddy bear or blanket, that can be included.
 However, the most important thing is always 100% you.